Hash Functions¶

 Merkle Trees¶

-In 1978, Ralph Merkle developed a data structure called a Merkle Tree that uses hash functions to efficiently verify the integrity of large datasets.
+In 1978, Ralph Merkle developed a data structure called a Merkle Tree (or hash tree) that uses hash functions to efficiently verify the integrity of large datasets.
 A Merkle Tree organizes data in a tree-like structure where each non-leaf node contains a hash of its child nodes.
 At the top of the tree is the Merkle Root, which serves as a single hash representing the entire dataset.

 The elegance of Merkle Trees lies in their efficiency.
-To verify that a particular piece of data is part of the dataset, one doesn't need to check the entire tree.
+To verify that a particular piece of data is part of the dataset, one does not need to check the entire tree.
 Instead, only a small number of hashes need to be verified along the path from the data to the Merkle Root.
 If even a single bit of data is altered anywhere in the tree, the change propagates upward, ultimately changing the Merkle Root and making tampering immediately apparent.

 Merkle Trees are particularly useful in systems where data is constantly being added or updated.
 In blockchain technology, each block contains a Merkle Tree of all transactions within that block.
 By including only the Merkle Root in the block header, the integrity of transactions can be efficiently verified without storing or checking the entire transaction history.

 If anyone attempts to alter a transaction in a previous block, it changes the Merkle Root of that block and consequently the hashes of all subsequent blocks.
 This would immediately alert the network to the tampering, as the altered chain would no longer match the chains stored on other nodes.
+Beyond blockchain, Merkle Trees have numerous applications in computer science, from data verification in peer-to-peer networks to data synchronization in database systems.

 SHA-256 in Bitcoin¶

 Hash functions have evolved from Luhn's simple concept of organizing data into buckets to become a cornerstone of digital security and distributed systems.
 Their properties of efficiency, determinism, and one-way transformation make them indispensable tools in modern computing, from database indexing to cryptocurrency security.
+As Ralph Merkle demonstrated with his tree structure, hash functions can be combined into powerful data structures that enable verification of vast datasets through a single value -- a property that makes blockchain technology possible.